tbrowder/FontFactory/README.md

         $ choco install font-freefont

 On other systems the files may be downloaded from [https://ftp.gnu.org/gnu/freefont](https://ftp.gnu.org/gnu/freefont) and installed in any desired place.
 The paths to the installed files should then be entered manually in the `$HOME/.FontFactory/Config` file which is created upon installation.
-That file should look like this:
+That file should look like the following.
+Note the only critical parts are the first and last entries on a line.
+The first is a number that must be unique in the list, and any entry you make must be greater than 15.
+The last item on a line is the path to the font file on your system.

+The *Code* and *Code2* entries are optional but can be convenient for you.
+If used, the entry **must** be unique in that column.
+If you use only one code, it is used as a 'Code' entry.
+Note the file is checked each time you use this module, and any invalid entry will cause an error.
+In addition, you may use commas instead of spaces to separate entries on a line.

+The file will alse be checked upon any module update, and existng valid entries will not be modified.

     # No. Code Code2 Path
-    1     z    z     <dir>//FreeSerif.otf           : ?
+    1     ?    ?     <dir>/FreeSerif.otf
-    2 FreeSerifBold.otf       : ?
+    2                <dir>/FreeSerifBold.otf
-    3 FreeSerifItalic.otf     : ?
+    3                <dir>/FreeSerifItalic.otf
-    4 FreeSerifBoldItalic.otf : ?
+    4                <dir>/FreeSerifBoldItalic.otf
-    5 FreeSans.otf            : ?
+    5                <dir>/FreeSans.otf
-    6 FreeSansBold.otf        : ?
+    6                <dir>/FreeSansBold.otf
-    FreeSansOblique.otf     : ?
-    FreeSansBoldOblique.otf : ?
-    FreeMono.otf            : ?
-    FreeMonoBold.otf        : ?
-    FreeMonoOblique.otf     : ?
-    FreeMonoBoldOblique.otf : ?
-    micrenc.ttf             : /home/usr/.FontFactory/fonts/micrenc.ttf
-    GnuMICR.otf             : /home/usr/.FontFactory/fonts/GnuMICR.otf
-    CMC7.ttf                : /home/usr/.FontFactory/fonts/CMC7.ttf
+    7                <dir>/FreeSansOblique.otf
+    8                <dir>/FreeSansBoldOblique.otf
+    9                <dir>/FreeMono.otf
+    10               <dir>/FreeMonoBold.otf
+    11               <dir>/FreeMonoOblique.otf
+    12               <dir>/FreeMonoBoldOblique.otf
+    13               $HOME/.FontFactory/fonts/micrenc.ttf
+    14               $HOME/.FontFactory/fonts/GnuMICR.otf
+    15               $HOME/.FontFactory/fonts/CMC7.ttf

 DESCRIPTION
 ===========